danielrw7/cacheable.js/README.md

 # cacheable.js
 [cacheable.js](https://github.com/danielrw7/cacheable.js/blob/master/cacheable.js) - Function wrapper for caching function results based on the function arguments.

-_I realized after making this that this already exists with memoization (for example: [memoizee](https://github.com/medikoo/memoizee))._
+_I realized after making this that this already exists extensively with memoization (for example: [memoizee](https://github.com/medikoo/memoizee)).
+I'm going to leave this up because it is smaller and in case that it might be helpful._

 ## Usage
 ```javascript